INSPIRE: Intensity and spatial information-based deformable image registration: Conclusion

 \section{Conclusion}

-We have presented a new deformable image registration method, INSPIRE.
-By integrating an inverse inconsistency constraint into an existing asymmetric distance measure, we formulated an objective function which enables the finding of (approximately) invertible transformations between images, even when the chosen transformation model is not invertible or closed under inversion.
-By introducing a novel method for estimating the objective function and is derivatives, based on Monte Carlo sampling, even very large images can be registered without requiring much memory, and without requiring quantization of the intensities into a small number of bins (needed in previous work \cite{ofverstedt2019fast}).
+We have presented a new deformable image registration framework, INSPIRE.
+By integrating an inverse inconsistency constraint into an existing asymmetric distance measure, we formulated an objective function which enables finding (approximately) invertible transformations between images, even when the chosen transformation model is not invertible or closed under inversion.
+By introducing a novel method for estimating the objective function and its derivatives, based on Monte Carlo sampling, even very large images can be registered without requiring much memory, and without quantization of the image intensities.
 A proposed gradient-weighted sampling scheme enables efficient sampling, leading to increased accuracy for a given computational cost.
-The implementation of the method is available at \href{http://github.com/MIDA-group/inspire}{github.com/MIDA-group/inspire}.

-INSPIRE exhibits excellent performance on retinal images, where the structures of interest are thin and sparse, while evaluated existing methods do not manage to solve the task satisfactorily.
-The created synthetically deformed Retinal dataset is available online\cite{dataset_johan_ofverstedt_2020}.
-Furthermore, evaluation of INSPIRE on a standard benchmark of pairwise inter-subject registration of 4 different datasets, enabled its direct comparison with 15 existing methods.
-INSPIRE ranks first on two datasets and second on the other two datasets, showing to be the overall best performing method.
+INSPIRE exhibits excellent performance on deformable registration of synthetically deformed retinal images, where the structures of interest are thin and sparse, while other compared methods fail to solve the task satisfactorily.
+INSPIRE dramatically outperforms recent learning-based method VoxelMorph on the retinal image registration task. {In a further study using the FIRE dataset, consisting of the registration of a set of 134 pairs of retinal images, we observe that INSPIRE exhibits outstanding performance, substantially outperforming all evaluated methods, consisting of several which are designed specifically for the application domain.} Our evaluation of INSPIRE on a benchmark of pairwise inter-subject registration on 4 datasets, enables its direct comparison with 17 existing methods.
+INSPIRE demonstrates the overall best performance, ranking first on two datasets and second on the other two.
+INSPIRE outperforms the considered learning-based approaches on all 4 datasets, without requiring any training (data).